 How long can this be maintained before the other shoe drops — massive defaults, lending dries up, or “haircuts” become mandatory?
 In September 2013 William White, the former chief economist of the Bank for International Settlements (BIS) — famous for being the only head of a major global institution who foresaw the 2007/2008 global banking crisis — warned that exuberance in the credit markets “looks to me like 2007 all over again, but even worse.”
 According to the BIS, the share of “leveraged loans” (those used by the weakest borrowers) has jumped to 45 percent of all loans — 10 percent higher than in the peak of the bubble in 2007 to 2008.

-A major reason the US economy can never get back to an era of sustained growth in the Gross Domestic Product (GDP) is because we have come up against the end of the era of cheap energy.
+A major reason the U.S. economy can never get back to an era of sustained growth in the gross domestic product is because we have come up against the end of the era of cheap energy.

-“What we’re putting out to environmental NGOs . . . is that we don’t necessarily expect people to change their strategies or change their communication.
+“What we’re putting out to environmental [non-governmental organizations] … is that we don’t necessarily expect people to change their strategies or change their communication.
 What we want is just for them to try to internalize these new realities and recognize that whether or not they’re talking about the end of economic growth publicly, that is what we’re dealing with.”

-Miller and Hopkins hope the small, but growing, new economy movement can get a boost from the well-established environmental movement in what they see as a practical path forward in a hectic future that will be defined by the “new normals,” which the authors have outlined in the paper.
+Miller and Hopkins hope the small but growing new economy movement can get a boost from the well-established environmental movement in what they see as a practical path forward in a hectic future that will be defined by the new normals the authors outlinedin the paper.

 The ongoing divestment campaign, which pressures universities, churches, cities and business leaders to divest their stock holdings from the top 200 fossil fuel companies, was an example the authors mention of a way the environmental movement could build the connection between strong local economies and sustainability issues.
 The divestment campaign has been championed by 350.org and student leaders on college campuses across the nation.